sunfounder/pico-2w-kit/docs/source/cproject/ar_led.rst

 **Conclusion**

 Congratulations!
-You've built your first hardware project with the Raspberry Pi Pico 2w.
-This simple LED blinking project is a fundamental step into the world of physical computing.
+You've built your first hardware project with the Raspberry Pi Pico 2 W. This simple LED blinking project is a fundamental step into the world of physical computing.
 From here, you can explore more complex projects by adding buttons, sensors, and other components.